benywon/en-ch-NMT/README.md

 # en-ch-NMT
-a neural machine translation system from english (chinese) to chinese (english) based on 30m parallel data.
+a Pytorch implementation of neural machine translation system from english (chinese) to chinese (english) based on 30m parallel data.

 this is a neural machine translation system from english to chinese and vice versa.